GRE and GMAT

 - In GRE General Test, you receive three scores for each of the different sections; in GMAT, you receive four scores, three for each of three tests and one total.

-Both GRE GMAT are standardized admission tests up on which many institutions around the globe rely.
+Both tests are standardized admission tests upon which many institutions around the globe rely.
 However, GMAT is intended for admission into business programs only.
 Also, depending on the institution you are seeking admission into; you might need to take either of the tests.
 It is therefore important that you check with the specific institution for its requirements, before you decide among GRE or GMAT.